kkl1974/LG-WebOS-AdGuard-blocklist/README.md

 Remove all the ADs and menu clutter from your LG Web OS 6 TV

-Tested in the UK on an LG C1 Webos 6.3 although it should work ok on other regions + models
+Tested in the UK on an LG C1 Webos 6.3 although it should work ok on other regions + models + WebOS versions

 1. Setup an AdGuard DNS instance on your network and make sure it is resolving the TV's queries